 Vocabulary development

-3. California English Language Development Test (CELDT) and Reclassification
+3. ELPAC and Reclassification

 A cornerstone of Urban Montessori Charter School’s vision for equity is our school-wide goal to reclassify each of our English Learners as English proficient no later than the end of fifth grade.